-Spray Stock Matthiola
+Spray Stock Matthiola Bicolor

-- Great accent item provides smell, volume and colour to bouquets and flower arrangements - Suitable for cut flower greenhouse or field production
+- Great accent item provides smell, volume and color to bouquets and flower arrangements - Suitable for cut flower greenhouse or field production - Unique bicolor flowers

 Stocks are an old-time favorite that have never gone out of style.
-The new Stocks Spray combines all the desirable characteristics of the standard stock, but it has been bred to suit the bouquet market, since one stem can make a bouquet on its own.
+The new Stock Spray combines all the desirable characteristics of the standard stock, but it has been bred to suit the bouquet market, since one stem can make a bouquet on its own.

-The outstanding characteristics, such as sweet fragrance, bright and solid colours plus the branching habit with all the flowers blooming on top, make it very desirable in the growing bouquet business.
+The outstanding characteristics, such as sweet fragrance, bright and solid colors plus the branching habit with all the flowers blooming on top, make it very desirable in the growing bouquet business.